peterforsling/peterforsling.github.io/about.md

 		Programming
 		<ul>
 			<li>
-				I have the classic habit of getting started on a program and then not getting far before I start working on another one!
+				I have the classic habit of getting started on a program and then not getting far before I start working on another one.
+This website is no exception.
 			</li>
 		</ul>
 	</li>